pcresolver/html/README.md

 html
 ====

-For web page version control
+For web page version control only